P15223971/fluentd-template/README.md

                                                                                      #
  fields:                                                                             # REGEXP/MULTILINE parseType ONLY
    - name: "{FIRST FIELD IN LOG}"                                                    # Name of the field - may be GCP reserved (see below)
-     regex: "{REGEX TO CAPTURE FIRST FIELD OF LOG}"                                  # Regular expression to match the content of this field
+     regex: "{REGEX TO CAPTURE FIRST FIELD OF LOG}"                                  # OPTIONAL IF GLOBAL REGEX DECLARED - Regular expression to match the content of this field (Overrides global regex)
-     delimiter: "{REGEX TO DENOTE END OF FIRST FIELD}"                               # Regular expression to match the delimter between two fields
+     delimiter: "{REGEX TO DENOTE END OF FIRST FIELD}"                               # OPTIONAL IF GLOBAL DELIMITER DECLARED - Regular expression to match the delimter between two fields (Overrides global delimiter)
    - name: "{NEXT FIELD IN LOG}"                                                     #
      regex: "{REGEX TO CAPTURE CURRENT FIELD}"                                       #
      delimiter: "{REGEX TO DENOTE END OF CURRENT FIELD}"                             #